solana-labs/dapp-scaffold/README.md

-# Solana dApp Scaffold Next

-The Solana dApp Scaffold repos are meant to house good starting scaffolds for ecosystem developers to get up and running quickly with a front end client UI that integrates several common features found in dApps with some basic usage examples.
-Wallet Integration.
-State management.
-Components examples.
-Notifications.
-Setup recommendations.
+Purple Squirrel Network: Solana dApp Scaffold Next Welcome to the Solana dApp Scaffold Next, a starting point for developers in the Purple Squirrel Network ecosystem.
+This repository offers a robust scaffold for building decentralized applications (dApps) on the Solana blockchain, featuring a responsive UI and several common features crucial to dApps.

+Getting Started
+This project is bootstrapped with create-next-app and is a Next.js-based implementation.

+Note on Responsiveness: The responsive version for wallets and wallet adapters may have limited functionality on mobile due to plugin and wallet compatibility.
+For more detailed examples and implementations, visit the Solana Cookbook.

+Installation
+To install the dependencies:

 Responsive                     |  Desktop
 :-------------------------:|:-------------------------: